 It can be charged from flat in 3.5 hours, and gives you up to 60 miles of power-assisted riding over mixed terrain.
 There are three levels of assistance to choose from (though in our experience the highest is the most fun), and the Ebikemotion companion app provides you with turn-by-turn navigation and live stats on your ride.

 If that's not enough, this is also one of the most affordable e-bikes available today.
-Highly recommended, and hugely enjoyable to ride.
+Highly recommended, and during our tests, it was simply hugely enjoyable to ride.

 Read our full Ribble Hybrid AL e review